juniorsundarCasual/TGT/vault/volume-3.chapter-191.md

 "Is it to do with your Student?"
 Krish shot back, and received a sorrowful nod from Al.

 "Your destinies are tied together," Krish said while shaking his head thoughtfully.
 "It is unfortunate that I cannot untangle that web without incurring a massive debt with the universe.
-You see, while he is a monster of your design, you won't be the one to slay him."
+You see, while he is a monster birthed by your negligence, you won't be the one to slay him."

 "You're saying that the boy will face retribution, correct?!"
 Al uttered in agitation.